 So I swapped from Oddbox to Riverford over the last month.
 Whilst I did like idea of rescuing surplus and wonky veg – most of the time I found it hard to make up dishes that at least the other adult in our family would eat.
 But more often than not, a chunk of the box’s contents had to go on Olio (the app you can give away food locally so it won’t go waste).
 Because these days I don’t have time for experimental cooking, it didn’t seem economical to keep the Oddbox subscription.
 I’m very happy with Riverford though, reliable things in the box and organic fruit and vegetables.
-So, this dish is made up from entirely from a week’s delivery.
+So, this vegan Thai curry dish is made up entirely from a week’s delivery.

 I do like curries, especially Thai curries because they are super easy to adapt for vegan meals.
 Yet very flavoursome and spicy!
 Just like I like it – vegan food doesn’t have to be boring!
 Not at all.